200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-03-HeroCopIIDeathSentence.md

 Narrator - Roll to set scene.
 Friend - Roll to tell the hero how to find the villain.

-Scene 2: The hero must defeat the villain’s guards.
+Scene 2: The hero must defeat the villainâ€™s guards.
 Narrator - Roll to set scene.
-Hero - Roll to narrate how you defeat the villain’s henchpeople.
+Hero - Roll to narrate how you defeat the villainâ€™s henchpeople.

 Scene 3: Final Showdown
 Narrator - Roll to set scene.